How To Measure Website Traffic With Google Analytics 4

 A revelation like this might inform your SEO strategy, prompting you to create content that targets that demographic so they can find you through organic search.

-Likewise, using the context of referring sites to understand visitors to your pages can help you optimize conversion pages for specific demographics that will move them through your marketing funnel.
+Likewise, using the context of referring sites to understand visitors to your pages can help you optimize conversion pages for specific user demographics that will move them through your marketing funnel.
 Consider measuring it as part of your website traffic data.

 Click the down triangle next to ‘Session default channel grouping’ and select ‘Session source/medium’ to see a list of sites that have referred traffic to your pages, sorted by session volume.